Johan Staël von Holstein

-Lars Johan Magnus Staël von Holstein (born Johan Bjers, 5 May 1963) is a Swedish entrepreneur, venture capitalist and author who co-founded dot-com companies such as Icon Medialab and LetsBuyIt during the early dot-com boom in Sweden.
+Lars Johan Magnus Staël von Holstein (born Bjers; 5 May 1963) is a Swedish entrepreneur, venture capitalist and author who co-founded dot-com companies such as Icon Medialab and LetsBuyIt during the early dot-com boom in Sweden.
 He has been the CEO of the multi-level marketing company Crowd1, which has been identified as an illegal pyramid scheme in a number of countries.
 As of December 2020 he claims to have left Crowd1.

 Early life

 Staël von Holstein was born in Halmstad.
 He lived in Spain between the ages of 2 and 8, after which his family moved back to Sweden.
 After his military service he worked as a travel guide in the French and Austrian alps, and in Spain.
 At the age of 24 he was in a car accident and had to use a wheelchair for three months.

 He returned to Sweden, and studied information technology at Lund University for a time.
 In 1989, he began his studies at Stockholm Business School, Stockholm University, majoring in marketing management.
 In an interview in 2012, he claimed that he had bribed his way into Stockholm Business School.